 Time of operations: Drones can only be controlled during the day in Croatia.

-Specific regulations: The Croatian drones’ law makes an exception of unmanned aircraft if they can not reach a kinetic energy of 79 joules.
+Specific regulations: The Croatian drones’ law makes an exception for unmanned aircraft if they can not reach a kinetic energy of 79 joules.
 This makes flights with some camera copters possible, without having to overcome the bureaucratic hurdles!

 Copter maneuvers must also be documented with the following information: